 We used to waste food.
 Quite a lot of it, too.
 Whenever an expiration date or best before date was approaching, it went straight to the bin.
 The biggest reason for this waste was simply because we bought too much!
 I hated how much we were wasting good food and knew that we had to get that under control.

 I thought I’d share with you my top ten ways to minimise food waste every week.

-The best way to minimise waste is to plan your weekly meals.
+The very best way to minimise waste is to plan your weekly meals.
 Plan for dishes that complement each other by using some of the same ingredients in different ways.
-For example I might make a delicious salad one evening with (amongst others) celery, carrots and onion, a classic chilli con carne the next evening that uses all three ingredients in the sofrito and a risotto the night after that using up the celery and onion as a sofrito again.
+For example I might make a delicious salad one evening with (amongst others) celery, carrots and onion, a classic chilli con carne the next evening that uses all three ingredients in the soffritto and a risotto the night after that using up the celery and onion as a soffritto again.

 Bananas are at its very best for making banana bread when they are black and soft.
 I often buy some extra fruit to make some baked treats like breads, cupcakes and muffins.
 All can be successfully frozen and enjoyed at a later stage.
 Frozen muffins are especially great if you pop them in the oven to reheat and enjoyed with a cup of coffee for breakfast.